Argyle Diamond Mine

 Description

 The Argyle Mine is the world's largest single producer of diamonds.
-It is located in a remote, rugged and hot desert, with temperatures of over 40°C. This rather new mine, is operated by 520 employees which are based in Perth, working two weeks 12 hour shifts at the mine and then spending two weeks at home.
+In 2013 it produced about 10.2 million carats of diamonds.
+It is located in a remote, rugged and hot desert, with temperatures of over 40 °C. This rather new mine, is operated by 520 employees which are based at Perth, working two weeks 12 hour shifts at the mine and then spending two weeks at home.

-The diamond bearing rock is dislodged by drilling and blasting, then loaded by excavators into 120-tonne dump trucks.
+The diamond bearing rock is dislodged by drilling and blasting, then loaded by excavators into 120 tons dump trucks.
 At the processing plant the diamonds are extracted by physical processing techniques: crushing, scrubbing, screening and gravity separation.
 Finally diamond recovery is achieved by the use of x-ray sorting machines.
-Diamonds fluoresce under x-ray and are so identified by the sorter.
+Diamonds fluoresce under x-ray and are thus easily identified by the sorter.

 There are several possibilities to visit this sight, but generally only in day trips from Kununurra, which include plane and/or coach ride.
 The four hour mine tour tour includes process plant, diamond viewing room, natural history museum, open-pit lookout, and buffet lunch at Argyle Village.
 It is possible to combine a flight over the Bungle Bungle Ranges with the mine trip.